 • Dr. Marlyn Bennett is director of the Masters of Social Work Based in Indigenous Knowledges.
 She specializes in Indigenous child welfare policy, qualitative research methods using Photovoice and digital storytelling and cultural safety for Indigenous women who have experienced sexual violence.

-• Prof. Colin Bonnycastle is director of the northern social work program in Thompson.
-His work addresses criminal and restoration justice; social policy and poverty.
-He has done or is involved in research in areas of homelessness, gendered violence, childcare, and women and economic restructuring in the North.
+• Prof. Colin Bonnycastle is a Senior Scholar and former director of the northern social work program in Thompson.
+He has done or is involved in research on homelessness, gendered violence, childcare, water security, and women and economic restructuring in the North.
 He has also written in the areas of social work ethics, charity, religion and social welfare, and social justice.

 • Dr. Maria Cheung is an associate professor whose research focuses on human rights and spiritual minorities.
 She received a $3-million grant from the Canadian International Development Agency and was co-principal investigator for 10 years of a project on the human rights of rural women in China.
 Her recent research explores discrimination against and marginalization of the spiritual minority group Falun Gong in Canada, evidence on forced organ harvesting in China, and the social capital of Chinese immigrants.